On this page

 Is ARW enough for all students?

 No. ARW is a review workshop, not a full anatomy foundation.
-Some students need a deeper route such as Anatomy & Exercise Fundamentals for Movement Professionals (AEF) instead.
+Some students need a deeper route such as Anatomy & Exercise Fundamentals for Movement Professionals, also known as AEF or A&EF.

 Who should choose ARW?

-ARW is usually better for students who already have some anatomy background and mainly need a refresher or review.
+ARW is usually better for students who already have some anatomy background and mainly need a refresher or review before progressing further into STOTT PILATES® teacher training.

 What if I am weak in anatomy?